ankitadalvi585/ankitadalvi585/README.md

 ## Hi 👋, I'm Ankita

+🔍 Experienced Data Analyst | 4+ Years of Driving Data-Driven Insights

+🎓 Education: Master's in Business Analytics from The University of Texas at Dallas (GPA: 3.945/4.00)

-A passionate Data and Business Intelligence Analyst unraveling data mysteries!📊
+🕵️‍♂️ A passionate Data and Business Intelligence Analyst unraveling data mysteries!

 🔭 I’m currently working on Data Analytics, Business Intelligence and Machine Learning projects, while pursuing certifications to stay at the forefront of innovation.